 Brent Crude traded at over $73.50 a barrel early on Tuesday, but the top executives of the trading houses see further upsides.

 “Higher from here” for the next six months, Glencore’s Head of Oil Marketing, Alex Sanna, told the same event today.
-According to Sanna, better news about vaccination programs, inflation bringing in investor cash, and the demand recovery will all contribute to rising oil prices.
+According to Sanna, these are what will contribute to rising oil prices.
+Better news about vaccination programs, inflation bringing in investor cash, and the demand recovery

 Click here to read the full article.